When Can We Answer Queries Using Result-Bounded Data Interfaces?: Introduction

-Third, in Section~\ref{sec:complexity}, we use the simplification results to deduce that answerability is decidable for these constraint classes, and show tight complexity bounds: we show that the problem is $\np$-complete for FDs, and $\exptime$-complete for $\incd$s.
+Third, in Section~\ref{sec:complexity}, we use the simplification results to deduce that answerability is decidable for these constraint classes, and show tight complexity bounds: we show $\np$-completeness for constraints consisting of FDs, and $\exptime$-completeness for $\incd$s.
 We refine the latter result to show that answerability is $\np$-complete for \emph{bounded-width} $\incd$s, which export only a constant number of variables.
-This refinement is proved using ideas of Johnson and Klug~\cite{johnsonklug}, along with a \emph{linearization} technique: we show how the constraints used to reason about answerability can be ``simulated'' with restricted inclusion dependencies.
+We prove this using ideas of Johnson and Klug~\cite{johnsonklug}, along with a \emph{linearization} technique, extending ideas introduced in~\cite{gmp}: we show how the constraints used to reason about answerability can be ``simulated'' with restricted inclusion dependencies, and that analyzing this simulation gives finer complexity bounds.

 In Section~\ref{sec:simplifychoice}, we study more expressive constraint classes, beyond $\incd$s and FDs.
 We do so using a weaker form of simplification, called \emph{choice simplification}, which replaces all result bounds by~$1$: this intuitively implies that the number of results does not matter.
-We show that it suffices to consider the choice simplification for a huge class of constraints, including all TGDs, and also constraints consisting of FDs and U$\incd$s.
+We show that it suffices to consider the choice simplification for a huge class of constraints, including all TGDs, and also constraints combining FDs and $\incd$s.
 In Section~\ref{sec:complexitychoice}, we use this technique to show that decidability of answerability holds much more broadly: in particular it holds for a wide range of classes where query containment is decidable.
 We conclude the paper by giving some limits to schema simplification and decidability of answerability (Section~\ref{sec:general}), followed by conclusions (Section~\ref{sec:conc}).
+In particular, we explain in the conclusions how our results on answerability extend to the practically relevant problem of \emph{extracting a plan} in the case where one exists.